iPoetDev/dash-and-do-github/.github/ISSUE_TEMPLATE/07-bug--exception---issue---usability---function---responsiveness.md

 > Triage:

-- [x] Are Feature and Story?
+- [ ] Are Feature and Story added?
-- [x] Are the ticket been well described?
+- [ ] Has the ticket/bug/issue been well described?
-- [x] Are the affected files pushed to the remote?
-Which branch: epic-core
+- [ ] Are the affected files pushed to the remote?
+- [ ] Which branch: `  epic- `
-- [x] Are screenshots been added?
+- [ ] Are screenshots been added?
-- [x] Are the UAT for happy path been updated?
+- [ ] Are the UAT for happy path been updated?
-- [x] Are any other details: like log or exception log traces been added?
+- [ ] Are any other details: like log or exception log traces been added?

 ### Tutor Requests